rexrainbow/phaser3-rex-notes/docs/docs/ui-label.md

 ## Introduction

-A container with a icon, text, and background.
+A container with an icon, text, and background.

 - Author: Rex
 - A kind of game object